Want to hike with new friends?Join a group trip

 Santiago de Compostela

-One of Spain's most attractive and sophisticated cities, San Sebastian/Donostia (in the Basque language) has a lot to offer.
+One of Spain's most attractive and sophisticated cities, San Sebastian/Donostia (in Basque) has a lot to offer.
 Situated on the Bay of Biscay, the beaches of La Concha and Ondaretta are a main attraction.
 In the old town, you’ll find several churches and the Baroque balcony-lined Plaza de la Constitucion.
 Bar hop for some of the best pintxos (Basque tapas) in this multi-Michelin-starred city.
-There is the option to shorten the walk by one day by staying in Cudillero (on day 23): 28 km, Ballota (day 24): 23 km & Luarca (day 25): 25 km.
-See itinerary 2.
-This variant must be requested at time of booking.
+Option: Start in Irun or Hondaribbia - adds 1 day to the itinerary.
+Irun is the traditional start of the Norte, Hondaribbia is nearer the sea - a supplement applies for the extra night in a hotel with bed & breakfast and luggage transfer.
+There is also the option to stay in the parador at Hondaribbia - a further supplement applies.
+The stage Irun-San Sebastian is approx 7hrs, 27km/16.8mi, elevation gain 290m.
+From Hondaribbia it's approx 6km/3.75mi less.
+Please request at time of booking including your preference of town and accommodation.

 Meals: Nil

 Your first day is a beautiful and quite challenging stage.
-From Playa de la Concha, head towards Mount Iguelda and up to Orio before reaching the charming fishing village of Getaria, the birthplace of couturier Balenciaga.
+From Playa de la Concha, head towards Mount Iguelda (approx 2km uphill) and on to Orio.
+From here there are a couple of smaller climbs before you descend to Zarautz.
+Continue along the seaside promenade to the charming fishing village of Getaria, the birthplace of couturier Balenciaga.
 This was once a whaling town, like many others along the coast.
 Enjoy great views from San Anton or relax with a glass of the local sparkling wine txakolis downtown.
-Distance: 27.5km/16.8mi
+Distance: 28km/17.5mi, highest point approx 310m

 Meals: B

-Walk along the undulating coast via the shrine of Santa Maria de Itziar, a mandatory stop on the Camino Norte.
+A demanding stage as you walk along the undulating coast and inland via the shrine of Santa Maria de Itziar, a mandatory stop on the Camino Norte.
 Descend to Deba with its beautiful beach and views of the Cantabrian coast.
-Distance: 20km/12.5mi
+Distance: 18km/11.1mi, highest point approx 290m

 Meals: B

 Leave the coast today and head to the Arnoate mountains.
 There are continuous ascents and descents, including a steep ascent to the Alto de Arno after passing the Valle de Olatz.
-It's Basque rural life in its purest form.
-Walk along paths and country lanes, passing through villages on this beautiful stage to the town of Markina-Xemein.
-Distance: 25km/15.5mi
+This stage offers typical landscapes of the Basque region - valleys, farmhouses, forests, meadows... rural life in its purest form!
+Walk along paths and country lanes, passing through villages on this beautiful stage to the town of Markina.
+Distance: 24km/15mi, highest point approx 490m

 Meals: B

 Today’s walk is initially along a country lane and across a river, before the path climbs through woodland.
-After the town of Bolivar there is a steep ascent to the Monastery of Santa Maria de Zenarruza (Ziortza) and later, a sharp descent leads to a river and the town of Gernika (Guernica), famously portrayed by Picasso, in the Biosphere Reserve of Urdaibai.
-Distance: 26km/16.1mi
+There are continuous gradients along the well trodden paths.
+After Bolibar there is an ascent to the Monastery of Zenarruza (Ziortza).
+Later, a sharp descent leads to a river and the town of Gernika (Guernica) in the Biosphere Reserve of Urdaibai.
+Distance: 26km/16.1mi, highest point approx 360m

 Meals: B

 This stage continues away from the coast, traversing the interior of Biscay, with its mountains and valleys.
-On leaving Gernika, the most challenging ascent is at the beginning of the stage up Mount Billikario (300m elevation gain in in just 3 km).
-The final section between Goikolexea and Lezama is almost flat, along tracks and roads of great beauty which gradually lead to Lezama.
-Distance: 20km/12.2mi
+It is a demanding stage to Goikolexea through forests, farmhouses, and meadows, with constant elevation changes.
+The most challenging ascent early today is at Mount Billikario (300m in 3km).
+The final section between Goikolexea and Lezama is almost flat.
+Distance: 20km/12.5mi, highest point approx 340m

 Meals: B